onecx/release-notes/README.md

     * Fix: user profile search
 * Workspace 1.4.0
     * Fix: update Angular setup
-    * Feat: imrove layout of menu mgmt
+    * Improve layout of menu mgmt
+    * Improve layout of deletion dialogs
-    * Feat: if IAM cannot be used then disable use in roles TAB
+    * If IAM cannot be used then disable the use in roles TAB

 ## Release 2024-11-15